 These limitations include:

-Adverity’s proactive analytics features enriches your existing marketing dashboards with machine learning and AI, to help with insight generation and explanation.
+Adverity’s proactive analytics features enrich your existing marketing dashboards with machine learning and AI, to help with insight generation and explanation.
 Our platform uses AI power to automatically find the most critical insights for you, and proactively present them in an unbiased and easy-to-understand way.
-Marketers can now understand how to reallocate their budgets and fine tune campaign performances, and as a result, see where they need to reduce spend and where to increase it in order to achieve maximum potential revenue.
+Marketers can now understand how to reallocate their budgets and fine-tune campaign performances, and as a result, see where they need to reduce spend and where to increase it in order to achieve maximum potential revenue.

 Standard marketing reports are more time-consuming to create and digest as compared to modern marketing reports.
 Adverity’s proactive analytics differs from traditional reports and offers three key advantages over conventional reports: